-Calcium is an essential element for the muscles.
-It helps muscle proteins to do the work of contraction.
+Calcium is an essential element for muscles.
+It helps muscle proteins to perform the work of contraction.

-This means that being deficient in vitamin D causes a lack of calcium and therefore, consequently, muscle loss.
+This means that vitamin D deficiency leads to calcium deficiency, and consequently to muscle loss.

-In summary, vitamin D is important for strong bones and muscles, it increases bone density and muscle mass.
+In short, vitamin D is important for strong bones and muscles, increasing bone density and muscle mass.